venorthcarolina/violets-website/index.md

 My undergraduate degrees are in Biostatistics (B.S.P.H.) and Asian Studies- Chinese (B.A.) from UNC Chapel Hill.
 Passionate about quantitative aspects and interested in global perspectives, I chose to pursue a public health degree with a quantitative focus, aspiring to make a real-world impact on populations.
 I also minored in Mathematics and served as an Undergraduate Learning Assistant (ULA) for my favorite course, differential equations.

 In my free time, you might find me running, exploring new cities, or trying out local restaurants with friends.
-As a Raleigh native, I am still currently located in the City of Oaks.
+As a Raleigh native, I am still currently located in North Carolina.

 {% include figure.html image="images/Violet_Evans_Headshot.jpg" %}
 <style>